Laravel Route Model Binding Best Practices for Cleaner Code

 Route::get('/users/{user}/posts/{post}', ...)->scopeBindings();

-Either rename your relationship or use a custom child route binding resolver.
+Either rename your relationship to match the route parameter or use a custom child route binding resolver.

 Using find() Alongside Binding